SK-24Artemis/90s-error-page/README.md

 # Future Updates - Maybe
 ### Webring
-I created a spooky banner for a webring which currently does not function but I'm thinking about making a webring which I thought it would be a fun project to exercise my javascript skills.
+I created a spooky banner for a webring which currently does not function but I'm thinking about making it work as a fun project to exercise my javascript skills.
 ### Javascript
 The guestbook works via some somewhat kludgy javascript.
 I'd like to make it less kludgy as my javascript skills improve.